Electronic circuits terms for beginners (2024)

-Every field has its own specific terms one must learn and know.
-Electronics circuits are no different.
-There are a few basic electronic circuit terms that I believe a beginner must know.
+Every field has its specific terms one must learn and know.
+Electronic circuits are no different.
+I believe a beginner must know a few basic electronic circuit terms.

 Electronic circuits terms for beginners